michaelakorede/Three-tier-Architecture-Project-6-/Web Solution (Wordpress).md

 >udo mysql -u admin -p -h 172.31.43.47

-### C. I verify if you can successfully execute SHOW DATABASES
+### C. I verify if I can successfully execute SHOW DATABASES

 ### D. I Changed the permissions and configuration so Apache could use WordPress: